cerpus/edlib-docker-example/README.md

 environment.
 The databases are not exposed on the network, so using the defaults is fine for these.

-You can add these in an `.env` file, which Docker will read, e.g.:
+You can add these in a `.env` file, which Docker will read, e.g.:

 ```
 CONTENTAUTHOR_KEY=contentauthor
-CONTENTAUTHOR_SECRET=my-very-long-secret-key
 HUB_HOST=hub.edlib.example.com
+# more stuff ...
 ```

 ## Automatic HTTPS

-By default, self-signed root certificates are generated, and short-lived certificates generated for the Hub and Content Author.
+By default, self-signed certificates are generated for the Hub and Content Author.

 To use real certificates, change the host names as described above.
 The web server will attempt to request real certificates for these from Let's Encrypt.